black-desk/cgtproxy/README.md

 }
 ```

-When you use this function like this:
+When you use this function like:

 ```bash
 # Run without proxy